Pedrosilva03/Pedrosilva03/README.md

 - I'm 21 years old.
 - I like learning languages, and I already speak 4 almost fluently: Portuguese, English, Spanish and French (Currently learning Polish and German).
 - Always looking for new projects to engage on.
+- I'm addicted to C and Java (people call me crazy)

 #